allytrope/variant-analysis/README.md

 ## Dependencies

-To use all available tools, the following need to be installed and accessible through $PATH:
+To use all available tools, the following needs to be installed and accessible through $PATH:
-* snakemake
+* `bwa`
-* fastp
+* `conda`
-* bwa
+* `gatk`
-* docker
+* `snakemake`

-Also install the official GATK image through Docker.
-After Docker is installed, this can be done by executing the command `docker pull broadinstitue/gatk`.

 ## Data Preparation

-Reference genome and files to be processed should be listed in their appropriate sections within `config.yaml`.
+The path and filename of the reference genome should be listed in the appropriate section within `config.yaml`.
+Similarly, include the path to the input FASTQ files.

 Input file paths can be configured in `config.yaml` for:
 * Reference genome
 * Raw FASTQ files

+Similarly, the output directory can also be specified for the final files and any intermediates.
-FASTQ files should be gzipped and ending with `.fastq.gz`.
+FASTQ files should also be gzipped and ending with `.fastq.gz`.

 ## Running

-This data analysis pipeline can be run using the `snakemake` command followed by the file to be generated.
+This data analysis pipeline can be run using the `snakemake --use-conda` command followed by the file to be generated.
 For example, `snakemake ../vcf/specimen.vcf` would generate the VCF file from the dataset "specimen".